Jerry Lucas: Cleveland Pipers

-NBA

-Cincinnati Royals
+Cincinnati Royals (1963–1969)

 The Cincinnati Royals had reportedly been considering Lucas since before their arrival to the city of Cincinnati in 1957.
 They had secured rights to him in 1958 and drafted him in 1962.
 In August 1963, Lucas finally signed with Warren Hensel, who was then in process of briefly becoming the team's owner.
 Signing the locally well-known Middletown and Ohio State star surged ticket sales for the team which had steadily declined in the two seasons before his signing.
 Attendance at Royals games doubled during Lucas's first season of 1963–64.

 In addition to Lucas, the 1963–64 Royals squad included three NBA All-Stars: Oscar Robertson, Wayne Embry and Jack Twyman.
 Lucas was moved to the big forward position his first season, and the Royals soon had the second-best record in the NBA that year.
 His role on the team would again be chiefly rebounding and other support play, but he scored 20 or more points several times, and led the league in field goal percentage as a rookie.
 Lucas also had four 30-rebound games, and one 40-rebound game on February 29, 1964, and remains the only NBA forward with a 40-rebound game.
 In the 1964 NBA playoffs, Lucas was injured when a Philadelphia player collided with him from behind.
 He played through the injury, but never quite recovered his form during the playoffs.
 In Cincinnati's one playoff game win over Boston, Lucas posted a triple-double game with 16 points, 10 assists, and 25 rebounds, but the Royals lost in the Eastern Conference Finals.